 Motorist accident reports

 - If the accident caused property damage only, then exchange information about your driver license, insurance, and registration with the involved drivers.

 - If a parked vehicle or other property is damaged, or if a domestic animal is injured, you must locate the owner or contact the police.

-- If a person is injured or killed, you are required by the NYS Vehicle and Traffic Law to immediately notify the police.
+- If a person is injured or killed, you are required by the NY State Vehicle and Traffic Law to immediately notify the police.
 All the involved drivers and the police must file an accident report with the DMV.
 It is a crime to leave the scene of an accident that causes personal injury or death.

 The accident appears on the records of all the involved drivers.
 An accident listed on your driver record does not indicate that you were at fault.
 The DMV does not try to determine fault in an accident.